yuekaizhang/dynamo/docs/guides/dynamo_run.md

 - ModelType.Chat.
 Your `generate` method receives a `request` and must return a response dict of type [OpenAI Chat Completion](https://platform.openai.com/docs/api-reference/chat).
 Your engine handles pre-processing.
 - ModelType.Completion.
 Your `generate` method receives a `request` and must return a response dict of the older [Completions](https://platform.openai.com/docs/api-reference/completions).
 Your engine handles pre-processing.

+`register_llm` can also take the following kwargs:
+- `model_name`: The name to call the model.
+Your incoming HTTP requests model name must match this.
+Defaults to the hugging face repo name, the folder name, or the GGUF file name.
+- `context_length`: Max model length in tokens.
+Defaults to the model's set max.
+Only set this if you need to reduce KV cache allocation to fit into VRAM.
+- `kv_cache_block_size`: Size of a KV block for the engine, in tokens.
+Defaults to 16.

 Here are some example engines:

 - Backend: